madroxdupe42/peacefulscience.org/content/articles/survey-adam-eve-catholic.md

 [^23]: For Catholics, those chapters need not be read as literal history as we discussed in section 3.

-Catholic theologians might further inquire about Swamidass’s proposal by investigating the following questions: Why is it consistent with Catholic teaching for there to be a rational human race prior to Adam?
+Catholic theologians might further inquire about Swamidass’s proposal by investigating the following questions: Why is it consistent with Catholic teaching for there to be a rational human race that existed prior to Adam but died out before Adam?
 Why is it inconsistent with Catholic teaching for there to be fully rational humans after Adam who are unrelated to him genetically?
 What are the theological foundations for the teachings proposed and referenced in [_Humani Generis_](https://www.vatican.va/content/pius-xii/en/encyclicals/documents/hf_p-xii_enc_12081950_humani-generis.html) 37?
 Is there a possibility of magisterial clarification or development that allows Swamidass’s proposal to fall within the bounds of Catholic teaching?
 While these questions are worthwhile, they would take us well beyond this article.

+<p style="page-break-before: always;"></p>

 ## Summary of the Evaluations